day8/lein-git-inject/README.md

 ## How It works

-The process has two steps, and this middleware handles the first of them.
+The entire process has three steps, and this middleware handles the first two of them.

+Note: because it is a Leiningen middleware, this utility runs at build-time.

+***First***, it will derive a `version` for the application from the ambient git context, including the latest git tag, dirty flags, and whether it is dirty.

-***First***, because it is a Leiningen middleware, this utility runs at build-time, and it is able to alter the `edn` of your `defproject` (within your `project.clj` file).
+***Second***, this Leiningen middleware runs at build-time and it can alter the `edn` of your `defproject` (within your `project.clj` file).
 It does a particular search and replace on this `edn`.
-It searches for four special keywords or strings - referred to as substitution keys - and, when it finds one of them, it replaces that key with the associated value from the build context.
+It searches for four special keywords or strings - referred to as `substitution keys` - and, when it finds one of them, it replaces that key with the associated value from the build context.

-***Second***, use `:clojure-defines` to push values within the `defproject` itself into `def`s within your application.
+***Second***, use `:clojure-defines` to push/embed values within the `defproject` itself into `def`s within your application.